-Our District understands that our decision to open or close school, offer a two-hour delayed start, or resort to an early release in bad weather has a big effect on families.
+Our District understands that our decision to open or close schools, offer a two-hour delayed start, or resort to an early release in bad weather significantly affects families.

-The following information will help you gain a better understanding of school closing is based on a careful analysis of all relevant factors, such as
+The following information will help you gain a better understanding of school closing Is based on a careful analysis of all relevant factors, such as

-- 1. Information on road conditions from transportation staff and local law enforcement and road crews; we must give careful consideration to the most dangerous roads in the district; they can be treacherous, even if your street looks clear. - 2.
-Amount of accumulated snow and ice; - 3.
-Whether precipitation is expected to continue throughout the day;

-- 4. Temperature and wind chill (wind chills at or below -15°F during key walking and waiting-for-bus times are given special consideration); - 5.
-Impact on our transportation fleet (school bus diesel fuel begins to gel at an ambient temperature of zero degrees); - 6.
-Weather predictions (including those from a weather alert service); - 7.
-Storm timing; - 8.
-Building conditions (such as whether there are electricity and heat); - 9.
-Parking lot conditions; - 10.
-What other districts are doing.
+- Information on road conditions from transportation staff, local law enforcement, and road crews; We must carefully consider the most dangerous roads in the District; they can be treacherous, even if your street looks clear. - Amount of accumulated snow and ice: - Whether precipitation is expected to continue throughout the day; - Temperature and wind chill (wind chills at or below -15°F during key walking and waiting-for-bus times are given special consideration); - Impact on our transportation fleet (school bus diesel fuel begins to gel at an ambient temperature of zero degrees)

+Weather predictions (including those from a weather alert service);

+- Storm timing;

+- Building conditions (such as whether there are electricity and heat);

+- Parking lot conditions;

+- What are other districts doing?

-Parents will be notified by Common Goal, FACEBOOK; TV stations Channel 41, Channel 4, Channel 5, Channel 9 and Channel 62 (please don't forget to check their websites as they do not post it on the newscast if it does not involve a majority of the school districts).
-We also post the information on our phone system 660 255-4415.
-Keep in mind that unusual weather conditions may force us to decide after this time.
-Stay tuned to the stations listed below as well as our phone system, for updates on the closings.
+Parents will be notified by TextCaster, FACEBOOK, TV stations Channel 41, Channel 4, Channel 5, Channel 9, and Channel 62 (please don't forget to check their websites as they do not post it on the newscast if it does not involve a majority of the school districts).
+We also post the information on our phone system at 660 255-4415.
+Remember that unusual weather conditions may force us to decide after this time.
+Stay tuned to the stations listed below and our phone system for updates on the closings.

-If conditions worsen during the school day, we may need to have an early dismissal, but we will give as much notice as possible through the previously mentioned means and call each of you personally.
+If conditions worsen during the school day, we may need an early dismissal, but we will give as much notice as possible through the previously mentioned means and call each of you.

-If you do not feel that it is safe for your child to get to school, you may use your best judgment as to whether or not he or she should attend.
+If you do not feel it is safe for your child to get to school, you may use your best judgment on whether they should attend.